-- Have essential supplies (a few weeks' worth) on hand so you will not need to leave your home if you become ill. - Avoid panic buying.
-Add a few extra items to your cart every time you shop.
-This places less of a burden on suppliers, and can help ease financial burden on you as well. - Renew and refill your prescription medications. - Alternative arrangements in case you become ill or if you need to care for a sick family member.
-For example: - Have backup childcare in case you or your usual care provider become ill. - o If you care for dependents, have a backup caregiver in place. - Talk to your employer about working from home if possible. - We are aware that the novel coronavirus can cause a range of mild to severe symptoms.
+- Alternative arrangements in case you become ill or if you need to care for a sick family member.
+For example: - Have backup childcare in case you or your usual care provider become ill. - If you care for dependents, have a backup caregiver in place. - Talk to your employer about working from home if possible. - We are aware that the novel coronavirus can cause a range of mild to severe symptoms.
 It is possible that individuals will not recognize when they first develop symptoms, because they can be similar to a cold or flu. - If you have symptoms (fever, cough or difficulty breathing) and suspect you may have COVID-19, contact a health professional before arriving in person so that the appropriate measures can be taken when you arrive. - Do not go to a health care provider without calling ahead so that appropriate measures can be taken when you arrive. - Stay informed.
-Go to credible sources for up-to-date information and advice: - the Canada.ca/coronavirus web page; - the national toll-free phone number (1-833-784-4397) for COVID-19; - o Government of Canada Twitter, Facebook and LinkedIn social media accounts; and - o provincial, territorial and municipal government websites and social media accounts.
+Go to credible sources for up-to-date information and advice: - the Canada.ca/coronavirus web page; - the national toll-free phone number (1-833-784-4397) for COVID-19; - Government of Canada Twitter, Facebook and LinkedIn social media accounts; and - provincial, territorial and municipal government websites and social media accounts.